Yuugen64/007_ConditionalLogicCpp/README.md

 - Updated README.
 - [001-0.0.1]:: INITIAL COMMIT >> Updated readme, added icon, created base file.
 - [002-0.0.2]:: Code Addition >> Fixed the core program file extension so it's actually a c++ file.
 Added the beginnings of the program in the form of getting player name, and player class.
 Attempted input validation but not currently skilled enough.
+- [003-0.0.3]:: Code Addition >> Added a small combat phase with various dialogues depending on player choice in class and move.
+Hopefully this demonstrates a sufficient use of conditional logic.
+I chose to stop here to recognize that more complicated programs require more sophisticated manipulation of data and functions, not more IF statements!

 ### Main Branch:
 - Where the core project is located.